google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

 In this example, we can see that there are two students whose heights are much greater than the rest of the students.
-As a result, taking the mean of the students' heights would result in 168.45 centimeters (cm).
-When using data to make decisions it is crucial to know how using the mean as an important piece of data can actually be a mistake.
-In this case, think about what could happen if a school decided to use the mean when deciding how high the student desks needed to be.
+Lia's hieght is 188 cm and Katrina's height is 193 cm.
+Taking the mean of the students' heights results in 168.45 centimeters (cm).
+When using data to make decisions it is crucial to know how using the mean as an important piece of data can actually result in misinformation.
+In this case, the mean does not accurately represent what one might assume is the height at which each student is approximately at.
+Consider the effects if this school decided to use the mean to decide how high the student desks needed to be.

 .. admonition:: Skew Definition